StevenWingett/Bioinformatics_Computer_Cluster_Course/4_Cluster_Computing.md

 https://code.visualstudio.com/

 ## R Studio Server
 It is possible to run R Studio on the cluster via a web interface.
-Open your internet browser (e.g. Google Chrome) and then go to one of the following:
+Open your internet browser (e.g. Google Chrome) and then go to:

     http://hal:8788

+Log-in using your cluster credentials.

 Alternatively, it is possible to run R Studio on the Cell Biology Workstation (Xeon) by navigating to:

     http://sean-pc-10.lmb.internal:8787

+Log-in using your Cell Biology Xeon credentials.

 ![VS_Code](assets/r_studio_server_screenshot.png)